asreview/asreview/docs/source/lab/data_labeled.rst

 available for the Validation and Simulation modi.

 The Benchmark Datasets are directly available in the software.
-During the :ref:`project_create:Add Dataset` step of the project setup, there is a panel with all the datasets.
+During the :ref:`lab/project_create:Add Dataset` step of the project setup, there is a panel with all the datasets.
 The datasets can be selected and used directly.
 Benchmark datasets are also available via the :doc:`simulation_cli`.
 Use the prefix ``synergy:`` followed by the identifier of the dataset (see `Synergy Dataset <https://github.com/asreview/synergy-dataset>`_